UNDERSTANDING THE SCIENCE

 How was ENHERTU studied?

-ENHERTU was studied in comparison with the doctor’s choice between 2 commonly used chemotherapies (irinotecan or paclitaxel) in 188 adults with HER2+ advanced stomach cancer.
+ENHERTU was studied compared to commonly used chemotherapy (doctors choose between irinotecan or paclitaxel) in 188 adults with HER2+ stomach cancer that had spread beyond the stomach.

 How is ENHERTU thought to work?